 It’s a common misconception that deploying the latest technology innovation into a business will result in immediate productivity gains and greater employee satisfaction.
 The old “if you build it they will come” adage – let’s throw this new shiny piece of tech at people and all our problems will be solved.
 Sadly, this rarely proves true, and often results in under-utilised technology, employee resistance and a shadow IT culture.

 At Modality Systems, we know that technology alone will not transform a business or lead to productivity improvements.
 It is a well-known fact that 70% of IT projects fail to deliver results or ROI because of employee resistance.

 When looking at any business transformation or change project, many organisations fail to realise they are taking on far more than just a technology project.
 For the measurement of success of technology investments to change, we must fundamentally change our mindset to recognise the importance of people at the heart of every business.

 People, Process and Technology - often referred to as the Golden Triangle when looking at any kind of business transformation project, but alignment of all three is crucial to success.

-In this blog, I explore the principles of People, Process and Technology, and share my thoughts on how to overcome the common obstacles faced when these three key areas are misunderstood and unrecognised.
+In this blog, we explore the principles of People, Process and Technology, and share thoughts on how to overcome the common obstacles faced when these three key areas are misunderstood and unrecognised.

-While technology can facilitate an increase in a business’s revenue and growth, change is hard!
+While technology can facilitate an increase in a business’s revenue and growth, change is difficult!

 Successfully realising the potential of any enabling technology is dependent on the adoption of it by your users.
 Technology has the ability to transform the way your business operates and can lead to significant business results.
 This ability, however can only become a realisation if users willingly change the way they work.
 And users will change the way they work only if they are aware of the benefits they will receive (we like to call this the WIIFM clause, ‘what’s in it for me?’).